Blogging is a common and inexpensive way to make money online. Most people will tell you how easy it is to start a blog and they are not wrong.

 For that reason, it really helps elevate my journey to success here on Smart Affiliate Hub.

 A common reason why most online businesses fail is that the person behind them treats it like a day job.
 You see, making money online should be fun.
 It should not feel like a chore, so choose a niche topic that you enjoy.

 Day #2: Set up Your Blog Correctly

-I know you are very excited to show the world your new blog, but it’s important to set it up probably before you start telling your peers.
+I know you are very excited to show the world your new blog, but it’s important to set it up properly before you start telling your peers.
 Make sure you cover the following: